User Manual

 Experimental Features

-Are you interersted in trying out our new features before anyone else?
+Are you interested in trying out our new features before anyone else?
 Tap on this button to learn more about our beta , and to register to become a beta tester!

 Copy to clipboard

 ‘Endless Paper Support’ may need information relative to your configuration to diagnose an issue.
-Tapping on this button will copy those informations to your clipboard, you'll then be able to paste it in an email for example.
+Tapping on this button will copy that information to your clipboard, you'll then be able to paste it in an email for example.
 Here is what this diagnostic information looks like:

 Data Size : 32,20 MB